dextercorley19/qwen2.5-structured-output-lora/README.md

 - **Langfuse** for AI observability

 **Note**: This is an educational/research project.
 For commercial use, please ensure compliance with all model licenses and terms of service.

----

-*🎯 Ready to revolutionize pitch deck analysis with AI?
-Start with `qwen_model_testing.ipynb` and see the magic happen!*